Qkessler/CloudQuestions/README.md

 # CloudQuestions

-Django Web-App for studying which creates an easier costumer experience for applying a mix between Flash Cards and Active Recall techniques.
+Django Web-App for studying which creates an easier customer experience for applying a mix between Flash Cards and Active Recall techniques.

 :house: The home link is the following: https://cloudquestions.es/